mpgn/poodle-PoC/readme.md

-# Poodle PoC
+# Poodle PoC :poodle: :poodle: :poodle:

 A proof of concept of the Poodle Attack (Padding Oracle On Downgraded Legacy Encryption) :

 > a man-in-the-middle exploit which takes advantage of Internet and security software clients' fallback to SSL 3.0

 The Poodle attack allow you to retrieve encrypted data send by a client to a server if the Transport Layer Security used is SSLv3.
-It does not allow you to retrieve the private key used to encrypt the message or the request HTTP.
+It does not allow you to retrieve the private key used to encrypt the request.

 ![imgonline-com-ua-twotoone-luefsrwi2n8iqy](https://user-images.githubusercontent.com/5891788/38616224-81b01940-3d93-11e8-9d59-e825e7ff6f4b.jpg)

+### 1. :poodle: Concept of the attack :poodle:

 #### SSLv3 and CBC cipher mode